 The other key event was Growthpoint being able to issue five-year senior unsecured paper at tighter spreads than at which the four major SA banks were able to issue five-year bonds.
 This is an unusual event, given that bank issuances usually provide a floor for spreads in the SA credit markets.
 This is mainly due to the strong implied sovereign support for the major banks given its systemic importance to the South African economy, along with increased levels of liquidity available on bonds issued by the major banks.

-Ashburton Investments is of the view that property companies and banks run mismatched funding structures, where long term assets are funded with sort-term liabilities.
+Ashburton Investments is of the view that property companies and banks run a mismatched funding structures, where long term assets are funded with sort-term liabilities.
 These entities, therefore, rely on continued access to the funding markets in order to finance their balance sheets.
 When assessing the relative risk between the exposures, one should consider that banks are subjected to rigorous regulations and oversight, coupled with the implicit government support as well as benefiting from higher levels of liquidity.
 Given these matters, our view is that the current spread discount achieved by Growthpoint relative to the banks is not fundamentally justified and may not persist in the future.

 In addition, one of the most telling auctions was the issuance by Nitro 6.
 The results of the auction are presented below: